 Where:

---drop is used to remove database if already exist.
+--drop is used to remove the database if it already exists.

-In this section, we will show you how to back up a single and multiple databases on the local and remote server.
+This section will show how the single and multiple databases on the local and remote servers backup in MongoDB.

-You can use mongodump command to take a single database back up or all databases backup.
+You can use the mongodump command to take a single or all database backup.
 For example, to backup a single database named testdb and save the backup inside /opt directory on the local server, run the following command:

 mongodump --db testdb --out /opt/